This is the 2023 website for the course Statistical methods in bioinformatics held by the University of Copenhagen.

+You can access the syllabus, lecture slides, assigned readings, and additional resources under each of the days.
 We will not be following a specific textbook closely but recommend Advances in Statistical Bioinformatics: Models and Integrative Inference for High-Throughput Data and Regression with linear predictors.
-See the notes for more information.

 Bioinformatics is concerned with the study of inherent structure of biological information and statistical methods are the workhorses in many of these studies.
 Some of this inherent structure is very obvious and can be observed directly through correlations of patterns in high-dimensional data, while other patterns arise through more complicated underlying relationships.